Cagayan, Misamis Oriental Sept 1944-May 1945

 By February, 1945 Japanese air power in the Philippines had dwindled due to attrition and transfers of air elements to the southern fronts or back to the homelands.
 There were a few sporadic flights from Mindanao but none as a cohesive fighting unit.

-In fact, when the 108th Regimental Combat Team of the 40th Division landed on Tin-ao, Agusan (codename: Brown Beach) on 10 May 1945, their reconnaissance report lists only 15 Japanese aircraft within the immediate vicinity.
-Of the 62 sorties launched by the USAAC, USN and USMC not one encountered a single enemy aircraft nor was any anti-aircraft fire reported by the B-25s bombing Tagoloan and Cagayan.
+In fact, when the 108th Regimental Combat Team of the 40th Division landed at Tin-ao, Barrio Agusan (codename: Brown Beach) on 10 May 1945, their reconnaissance report lists only 15 Japanese aircraft within the immediate vicinity.
+Of the 62 sorties launched by the USAAC, USN and USMC, not one encountered a single enemy aircraft, nor was any anti-aircraft fire reported by the B-25s bombing Tagoloan and Cagayan.

 Terrible Swift Sword